 Hilltop town in the south of France, Carcassonne lies at the crossing of two major routes: from the Atlantic to the Mediterranean coast and from the heart of France to Spain, both used since antiquity.
 The medieval fortified Cité is a UNESCO World Heritage Site.
 No wonder Carcassone is home to a unique historical and cultural past.
 If you add the local traditional dishes, the hospitality of its inhabitants, and some of the best vineyards in the south of France, your stay holds promise of being a most memorable one.

 A historical and cultural hub, Clermont-Ferrand houses architectural beauties and glorious cathedrals with a clear Gothic accent.
 Nestled at the foot of a chain of volcanoes, the ancient city is the capital of "Massif Central", the rural and mountainous Auvergne region.
-The city is the gate to the suggestive Natural Volcano Park, an area equipped with diversified areas that shift from mountains to valleys, providing breath-taking views and unspoiled landscapes.
+The city is the gateway to the Natural Volcano Park, which shifts from mountains to valleys, providing breathtaking views over unspoiled landscapes.